 On this page:

-- The road to Totaranui is OPEN.
+- The road to Totaranui is open.

 - Water taxis can still visit Torrent Bay outside of these hours to service landowners and their guests at Torrent Bay Township.

 - Between Kohaihai and Heaphy Hut: Sections of the coastal track are subject to large wave surges during high tides and rough seas and may cause the track to be temporarily impassable - there is no alternative track available.
 The sections affected are clearly signposted.
-Track users must make their own safety assessment and be prepared to wait for up to 2 hours until the tide retreats.
+Track users must make their own safety assessment and be prepared to wait up to two hours until the tide retreats.
 When planning your trip, ensure you check tide charts and allow adequate time in case of delays.

 - Bookings phone: +64 3 546 8210.